Motivational Interviewing For Addiction Treatment

 While these goals should be mutually agreed upon by both the patient and their therapist, it is key that with MI the patients themselves do the work of identifying their own problems and set goals accordingly.
 The focusing process provides an opportunity for the therapist to narrow the conversation to the topic of patterns and habits that the client ultimately wants to change.
 It is about finding a clear direction and goal when it might not be clear from the outset.
 For some clients, it may take many weeks to get to this point.
 For others, it may become apparent in the first session.

-It is important that during this stage, the therapist is able to use his or her expertise to help give advice and coping mechanisms without ‘taking the reins’ and undermining or reversing the client’s sense of empowerment.
+It is important that during this stage, the therapist is able to use his or her expertise to help give advice and coping mechanisms without undermining or reversing the client’s sense of empowerment.
 The patient must be reminded about the motivation and self-worth they found throughout the previous sessions.
-However, it is still the responsibility of the counselor to inert their expertise when needed.
-For instance, often times even after a client has found the motivation to change, they do not know how to go about doing so or feel stuck.
-Situations like these, where a patient is wanting advice, a therapist’s advice can be a valuable skill.
+However, it is still the responsibility of the counselor to insert their expertise when needed.
+For instance, oftentimes even after a client has found the motivation to change, they do not know how to go about doing so or feel stuck.
+In situations like these, where a patient is wanting advice, a therapist’s advice can be a valuable skill.
 This guides the client towards forming a plan that they feel confident in and motivated to stick with.

 S: Summarizing allows the therapist to compile all of the information, concerns, and revelations that a person has shared with them.
 When the patient is able to consider all of this together, it can be easier for them to realize that they want to recover and get sober.
 Summaries are particularly effective at helping a patient realize their own “change talk.”
 Change talk is a concept usually initiated by a therapist trying to encourage a patient to change their ways and seek sobriety.
 However, with MI, the patient is able to initiate their own change talk, making their desire to recover even stronger.